topranks/evpnlab/README.md

 pip3 install homer ansible
 ```

 Ansible isn't used in this project, however the Ansible-provided 'ipaddr' filter for Jinja2 templating is used.
-This is a very useful tool when using Homer only with YAML files (i.e. without the WMF Netbox plugin or similar which can transforms data in advance for use with templates).
+This is a very useful tool when using Homer only with YAML files (i.e. without the Netbox plugin or similar which can transform data in advance).

 TODO: Create fork of Homer which includes the ipaddr module

-Until that's done we need to change Homer to import the ipaddr module and make it available to plugins.
+For now you'll need to change Homer to import the ipaddr module and make it available to plugins.
 To do so locate the "tempaltes.py" Homer file on your system and add this to the top:

 ```python
 from ansible_collections.ansible.utils.plugins.filter import ipaddr